An Interview with the Famous Dr. Oz26-08-2015

 What is the topic of your talk at Marbella's Puente Romano?

-In fact, there are five big life adjustments that control 70% of how we age and I tackle these using Emmy award winning show videos and cutting edge fundamental medical insights so the audience can take home actionable tips for their friends, family, and potentially clients.
-I share communication insights learned appearing on 80 Oprah shows and over a 1000 of my own programs over the past 7 years.
-Our digital efforts (busiest in all of daytime television by several fold with numerous award winning apps) offer novel approaches that demonstrate how I see the health field rapidly becoming dominated by mobile influences.
+In fact, there are five big life adjustments that control 70% of how we age and I tackle these using Emmy award-winning show videos and cutting edge fundamental medical insights so the audience can take home actionable tips for their friends, family, and potential clients.
+I share communication insights learned appearing on 80 Oprah shows and over 1000 of my own programs over the past 7 years.
+Our digital efforts (busiest in all of daytime television by several-fold with numerous award-winning apps) offer novel approaches that demonstrate how I see the health field rapidly becoming dominated by mobile influences.
 Analogous changes are impacting the financial services and leisure sectors, groups that intersect more than imagined with health.
 Nevertheless, the best way to live longer is to give your heart a reason to keep beating, so I seek a soulful element to the presentation.

 Why you are still doing the Dr. Oz shows?

 Watching my show, people learn and come to experience their own body.
 Especially women who can, in turn, take care of their children and husbands.

 What have you learnt from your own shows?

 The most important lesson I've learnt is that people don't change based on what they know, but based on how they feel.